 Inefficient retrievals on Microflows or on the UI can cause performance problems.
-You can learn more about how to structure efficient XPath constraints in this expert services webinar, in this post focused on performance, or in this reference guide document.
-For an in-depth course on this subject, Mendix also provides an advanced training course which I highly recommend.
+You can learn more about how to structure efficient XPath constraints in this post focused on performance, or in this reference guide document.

 Think of XPath constraints as conditionals.
 From there, you are just filtering your data to display or retrieve the necessary information.
 Keep them simple and if you need to complicate them, use the resources above to do it right.

 Have your users seen the error below before?
 There are a variety of errors that may come up, but often these errors relate to empty checks (or the omission of these checks).
 Remember, it’s important to add empty checks whenever you reuse objects within your Microflow.